isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 If the business is a member of a Singapore group of entities in the period 16 May 2021 to 18 August 2021, the group’s annual revenue must be not more than $100 million for the business to qualify for the rental waiver .

-**Q17.
-For the purposes of qualifying for the Rental Waiver Framework, why has the criteria for SMEs at group level (i.e. aggregate group annual revenue not more than $100m) been limited to related entities or parent companies incorporated or established in Singapore?**
+<a name="q17">**Q17.
+For the purposes of qualifying for the Rental Waiver Framework, why has the criteria for SMEs at group level (i.e. aggregate group annual revenue not more than $100m) been limited to related entities or parent companies incorporated or established in Singapore?**</a>

 Revenues accounted for outside of Singapore would not be an accurate reflection of the size of the business in Singapore, and their need for rental waiver as a result of the Phase 2 (Heightened Alert) restrictions.